 Treatment of kidney failure

-If you have ESRD, you will need dialysis or a kidney transplant to survive.
-There is no cure for ESRD, but many people live long lives while having dialysis or after having a kidney transplant.
+If you have kidney failure (end-stage renal disease or ESRD), you will need dialysis or a kidney transplant to live.
+There is no cure for ESRD, but many people live long lives while on dialysis or after having a kidney transplant.

-There are many options for treating kidney failure, including kidney transplant and several types of dialysis.
+There are just a few options for treating kidney failure, including kidney transplant and several types of dialysis.
 Your doctor can help you figure out which treatment is best for you.
 Learn more about the treatment options for kidney failure.

 Adjusting to kidney failure